 Course planning and in-class activity development: CFE staff members are available any time to discuss your course goals and your options for meeting them.

 Video recording: The CFE is here to help you navigate the many options for designing, recording, and delivering course videos.
-Working in conjunction with ITS, OASIS, and the University Library’s Media Resource Center, we can help you decide the best software and hardware choices for your project.
+Working in conjunction with ITS Educational Technologies, OASIS, and the University Library’s Media Resource Center, we can help you decide the best software and hardware choices for your project.
 We can help make sure that your videos are meeting the required curricular needs while showing you techniques to motivate your students to incorporate the videos into their study habits.